About the course

 The interview consists of an observed teaching activity, involving a small group of students, where we gauge your ability to interact with the young people you wish to teach.
 You will be given information about this in advance.
 There is also a set of formal interview questions where we evaluate your experience of working with young people to date, your subject knowledge, and your commitment to, and understanding of, the role of a trainee and teacher.

 You will be given the opportunity to observe part of a lesson in our secondary school and reflect on what you've seen.
-You will complete a diagnostic literacy exercise, the purpose of which is to gauge what additional support, if any, you might need, especially in completion of PGCE elements.
+You will complete diagnostic exercises so we can gauge what additional support you might need, if any, to undertake professional tasks and to work at PGCE Master's level.
 You will also answer some questions in your target language, along with producing a short written piece.

 How school placements work

-We actively recruit for the trainees we want and need for our core partnership of five secondary schools in the centre and east of Birmingham, all of which are within a five mile radius of Waverley School.
+We actively recruit for the trainees we want and need for our core partnership of secondary schools, many of which are within a five mile radius of Waverley School in the east and centre of Birmingham.
 We all share the common goal of making a real difference through the power of education to the areas of socio-economic disadvantage within which we are located.

 We take many factors into account when selecting main and second placements for our trainees, with home location and candidate's second language being key considerations.
 We also invite successful applicants to express a preference should they wish following interview and we will take reasons given into account when making decisions.

 Our secondary programmes are focused on the 11-16 age range, but we will ensure that you have access to post-16 teaching at your main or second school or as an additional short placement.
-You will also spend one day at Waverley Studio College during your programme to explore alternative post-14 provision.
-Finally you will undertake a two day placement at a primary school with a focus on transition from KS2 to KS3.
+You will also spend two days visiting other secondary schools in our partnership, such as Waverley Studio College offering alternative post-14 provision and Shenley Academy tackling socio-economic disadvantage in a different area of the city.
+Finally you will undertake a two day placement at a primary school, including a focus on transition from KS2 to KS3.

 Our course is designed so that you benefit from the best that Birmingham City University and 'on-the-job' learning can offer.
 You can expect to spend over 150 days in classrooms working with children, about 30 days of which will be in your second school.